The Lord of the Rings: The Card Game

-The Lord of the Rings: The Card Game is a non-collectible customizable card game produced by Fantasy Flight Games.
+The Lord of the Rings: The Card Game is a card game produced by Fantasy Flight Games since 2011.
 As part of the Living Card Game (LCG) genre, it is a cooperative and strategic card game set in Middle-earth, a fantasy world featured in literary works by J. R. R. Tolkien, including The Hobbit and The Lord of the Rings.

-Its digital adaptation, titled The Lord of the Rings: Adventure Card Game, is published by Asmodee Digital for cross-platform play on Microsoft Windows, macOS, PlayStation 4, Xbox One and Nintendo Switch, being the "first ever digital LCG".
+Its digital adaptation, titled The Lord of the Rings: Adventure Card Game, is published by Asmodee Digital since 2019 for cross-platform play on Microsoft Windows, macOS, PlayStation 4, Xbox One and Nintendo Switch, being the "first ever digital LCG".

 Mechanics

 Like other card games in Fantasy Flight's "Living Card Game" line, it has deck construction and regularly released expansions similar to a collectible card game, but without the randomized card distribution.

 The game may be played either solitaire or with a group.
-Up to 2 players can play the game with a single core set, and up to 4 players can play with an additional core set.
+The revised core set released in 2022 supports up to four players, whereas the original core set supported up to 2 players with a single core set, and up to 4 players can play with an additional core set.
 Unlike most card games of this type, this game is a cooperative game; the players are not opponents, but work together against an "encounter deck" which represents the forces of Sauron and produces the obstacles that the players have to conquer.

 Each player has their own cards: their heroes (up to 3) which start in play, and a deck of at least 50 cards, composed of Allies, Attachments (such as weapons, armor, and other items), and Events.
 Although the core set comes with pre-constructed decks, deck construction is a major aspect of the game, and many players build their own decks, utilising cards from the various expansions.

 Community

 The Lord of the Rings Living Card Game has an active following, with multiple podcasts and blogs dedicated to discussing gameplay, strategy, deck-building, and news, as well as providing custom content.
-Podcasts include Cardboard of the Rings, The Grey Company, and The Mouth of Sauron.
+Podcasts include Card Talk Cardboard of the Rings, The Grey Company, and The Mouth of Sauron.
 Blogs include Tales From the Cards, Hall of Beorn, Master of Lore, Dor Cuarthol, and Vision of the Palantir.
+Rings DB provides an online platform for generating and sharing decks and quest experiences.